 - Homeowner Association (HOA) Report – Contracted parties should agree on who is responsible for obtaining a copy of all HOA documentation on the property, if applicable.

 These are just a few of the common contingencies the average real estate contract will have.
 Just keep in mind, the number of contingencies will grow depending upon the specific details of the property.
 The volume and the complexity of these contingencies are just some of the reasons why it is not just a good idea to have a seasoned real estate lawyer draw up your contracts, it is a necessity.

 Full Service Representation

 The most valuable asset a contract law attorney brings to the table is a wealth of knowledge and experience in the complicated world of the real estate marketplace.
-With Shawn Bolger Ltd., you aren’t just hiring a lawyer, you’re hiring a real estate expert with literally everything you’ll need to provide as stress and problem-free a process as humanly possible.
+With Shawn Bolger Ltd., you aren’t just hiring a lawyer, you’re hiring a real estate expert's law firm with literally everything you’ll need to provide as stress and problem-free a process as humanly possible.
 No matter what questions you may have, Shawn Bolger Ltd. has the answers you need.

 So, make your first step into the real estate world a visit with Shawn Bolger Ltd. and schedule your free consultation with one of our expertly trained associates.
 Let us put our knowledge and expertise to work for you to help you get the most out of your next real estate transaction.
 Contact our office at 855-316-8045 to schedule your complimentary consultation today.

 Real Estate Contract Law Attorney- Shawn M Bolger Law